Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 From 2006 to 2015, the number of reported cases of gonorrhea remained fairly stable in Miami-Dade County, ranging from a rate of 79.9 up to 97.9 with some fluctuation.
 Just four years later, the incidence rate was 153.9, just under the state average of 156.3.
 The national average is 179.1 according to the CDC, which puts Florida as a whole, and Miami-Dade County specifically, on the low end for cases of gonorrhea.
 Even with the relatively low incidence rate, the number of cases reported annually hit 4,315 in 2018, an increase of 2,375 cases since 2006.

 Miami-Dade County reported 546 cases of infectious syphilis in 2018, making it the 10th highest-ranked county in the state.
-In 2006, the number of cases was just 204, and the disease was nearly eradicated nationwide in 2000, with an infection rate of just 2.1 per 100,000 people.
-Since the historic lows of the late ’90s and early 2000s, incidence rates have climbed steadily, finally hitting the current high of 19.5, which is near the top nationwide, though Franklin County with only 6 cases ranks highest in Florida with a rate of 48.5 per 100,000 people.
+With the disease nearly eradicated nationwide in 2002 with an infection rate of just 2.1 per 100,000 people, the number of cases in Florida was just 204 in 2006.
+Since the historic lows of the late ’90s and early 2000s, incidence rates have climbed steadily, finally hitting the current high of 19.5, which is near the top nationwide.

 Not all STDs cause recognizable symptoms.
 Some may be asymptomatic for years while still causing undetected negative health effects.
 Reproductive health is one of the major risk factors with an untreated STD.
 Over the long-term, many other issues may be linked to an undiagnosed STD, including mortality.
 Regular testing is the only way to be sure of a clean bill of sexual health.